 The library can come to you!
 Library materials are available at drop-in centres, senior care homes and residences, youth homes, correctional facilities and other short-term-stay facilities for people of all ages.

-Local volunteers and Welcoming Initiatives staff choose materials that meet the needs of residents and coordinate book exchanges.
+Local volunteers and Outreach and Access Services staff choose materials that meet the needs of residents and coordinate book exchanges.

 Home Reader Service